jwood000/RcppAlgos/README.md

 [4,]    1    1    1    1    1    3    6    9
 [5,]    1    1    1    1    5    6   10   10
 ```
-Just like the `General` counterparts (i.e. `combo/permuteGeneral`), we can easily explore combinations/permutations of large vectors where the total number of results is enormous in parallel.
+Just like the `General` counterparts (i.e. `combo/permuteGeneral`), we can easily explore combinations/permutations of large vectors where the total number of results is enormous in parallel (**development version only**).
 ```r
 permuteSample(500, 10, TRUE, n = 5, seed = 123, Parallel = TRUE)
      [,1] [,2] [,3] [,4] [,5] [,6] [,7] [,8] [,9] [,10]